ShirotaT/ShirotaT/README.md

 Welcome to my Data Analyst portfolio!
 I am a beginner in the field of data analysis, but I am excited to learn and grow in my skills.
 I have a strong foundation in SQL and Python, and I am eager to apply these skills to real-world data problems.

-🌱 I'm currently studying Data Analyst from Practicum Indonesia Bootcamp.
+🌱 I'm currently studying Data Analyst at Practicum Indonesia Bootcamp.

 ## Skills
 * Proficiency in SQL and Python for data manipulation and analysis